aaprasad/digital-twin-c-elegans/README.md

     ```
     pip install .
     ```
+* change local packages to be built in-place without first copying to a temporary directory, but require manual deletion of build files
+    ```
+    pip install . --use-feature=in-tree-build
+    ```

 ## mathematical models of locomotion
 * `computational_model`: chemotaxis with behaviors including forward, pirouette, weathervane and random walk